Prescription Drug Benefits - Human Resources at Ohio State

 Certain medications are excluded from the prescription drug plan and not covered.
 The Faculty and Staff Health Plans Specific Plan Details document has a list of excluded prescription drugs.

-The Ohio State University Faculty and Staff Health Plan members who are actively participating in the Care Coordination Program for management of asthma, chronic obstructive pulmonary disease (COPD), diabetes and/or heart disease (coronary artery disease or congestive heart failure) are eligible for the VBD.
+The Ohio State University Faculty and Staff Health Plan members who are actively participating in the Care Coordination Program for management of asthma, chronic obstructive pulmonary disease (COPD), diabetes and/or heart disease (coronary artery disease or congestive heart failure) are eligible for the Value-Based Prescription Drug Plan (VBD).
 The VBD copay for certain eligible generic drugs taken for these chronic condition(s) will be waived and the member cost-share for certain eligible formulary brand-name drugs taken for the chronic condition(s) will be reduced by 50%.
 Only eligible members who choose to actively participate in the Care Coordination Program are eligible for the VBD.
 Eligible VBD medications obtained at a non-preferred pharmacy will not receive the VBD discount and will be subject to the applicable benefit copay/coinsurance.

 Specialty medications are frequently high-cost pharmaceutical products that are biotechnological in nature and available only through specialty pharmacies.
 The Ohio State Wexner Medical Center Outpatient Pharmacy and Accredo specialty pharmacy through Express Scripts are the only pharmacies in the exclusive specialty network.
 If you do not have your specialty medication filled at one of these two pharmacies, it will not be covered.